nobedee/test-repo/README.md

     - `` CHANGE ``
  11. Additionally to clean to reset repo:
     - `` make clean ``
+    - `` make retest ``

 ### View resulte
 1. If final test repo is uploaded to Github:
-   - To see outputs from test [click here](https://jhauga.github.io/htmlpreview.github.com/?https://github.com/CHANGE_USER/CHANGE_REPO/blob/main/index.html).
+   - To see outputs from test there will be a link generated and included at the top of the new README.md file.
 2. If final test remains local use method for localhost:
    - For example - ```php -S localhost:8000```

+### Additional Notes
+  - Once the test has completed a new README.md file will be genereated, which gives a brief overview of the test procedure.
+  - The README.md that was used in the original template repository will be copied to INSTRUCTIONS.md